shsagir/play-area-sync/docs/domains.md

 Domains on fortrabbit can be accessed via `HTTP` and `HTTPS`.
 Please see the [TLS article](/tls) for informations on secured connections and SSL certificates.

+## Setting a custom root path for a domain

+A root path is a folder in the [file system](/directory-structure) of the App where the domain will end.
+Per default all domains will have the same

+The [root path](/app#toc-set-a-custom-root-path) of your App

 - - -